Your cookie preferences

 Everything you need to know about exit fees and alternative contracts.

-Share this guide
+Share

 woman using her phone

 A pay monthly contract typically lasts about two years.
-But with new phones and better deals coming out all the time, that can feel like a while to wait if you're a big fan of using the latest handsets.
+But with new phones and better deals coming out all the time, it can feel like a while to wait if you're a big fan of using the latest handsets.

 Also, with mobile contract prices increasing by as much as 17% in 2023, you may be tempted to cancel your current contract and find a cheaper deal.